TRENDING ON ONEINDIA

 Perform pooja there and ask for the lord's blessings.
 Place a table in front of the worship area.
 Use it to place the tray with thandai.
 This way, your friends can come and pray to Lord Ganesha before helping themselves to the tasty drink.

-Using pink for the house décor during Holi is considered auspicious.
+Using pink colour for the house decor during Holi is considered auspicious.
 This colour is thought to raise the fallen spirits and it soothes an aching soul.
 This colour helps to keep the brain and body healthy.

-Keeping shoes at the doorway is believed to chase good luck from entering your house, according to the Vaastu wisdom.
+Keeping shoes in the doorway is believed to chase good luck from entering your house, according to the Vaastu wisdom.
 As Holi comes, you will have a huge crowd visiting you and they will all leave their shoes at the door way.
-To combat this problem, get a huge shoe rack and place it near the entrance.
-This way, the guests can use it to keep their personal belongings like chappals and jewellery.
+To combat this problem, get a big shoe rack and place it near the entrance.
+This way, the guests can use it.

 Installing A Pool